visvar/rhythm-vis/README.md

 - [ ] allow to open a directory via file system API to directly analyze recordings without need to zip/unzip

 ## Libraries Used

+Python
+- pretty_midi for MIDI file handling
+- basic_pitch for audio to MIDI conversion
+- auditok for silence detection
+-

 - d3
 - osmd